slatedocs/slate/source/includes/api/_invoice.md

 # Invoice

-Lets you create invoicing and manage details.
+Lets you create invoice with line items.
+It will send the email with the attached Invoice PDF.

 ## Create